JonasAndrade12/ServerCounter/docs/next-steps.md

 ## Testing

-Testing should be improved with load testing to ensure the application could stand high traffic and integration tests to test all flow
+~~Testing should be improved with load testing to ensure the application could stand high traffic and integration tests to test all flow~~
+Create a end-to-end automated tests
+Improve unit tests to run faster

 ## Architecture